-The county board may hold a meeting for the purpose of classifying tax-forfeited land not sold or released from the trust (Minnesota Statute 282.01).
+The county board may hold a meeting for the purpose of classifying tax-forfeited land not sold or released from the trust (M.S.
+282.01).

 The county board must give notice of the meeting and its intent.
 The notice must be given 60 to 90 days before the date of the meeting.
+If the meeting is rescheduled, notice of the date, time, and location must be given at least fourteen days before the date of the rescheduled meeting.
+Receipt of actual notice satisfies the notice requirement.

-If the meeting is rescheduled, notice specifically elect the county board information gathering procedures for classifying taxforfeited land, the county defaults to the notice and meeting procedures.
+If a county board does not specifically elect the county board information gathering procedures for classifying taxforfeited land, the county defaults to the notice and meeting procedures.